 Rather than rate these companies on price (you can use a comparison site like Go Compare to do that), we used expert research into the quality of both the cover and service provided by the different brands.

-However, for our latest update (March 2016), we have chosen to include car insurance policies focused on older drivers, meaning that Age UK,Saga, and RIAS - all of whom focus on the Over 50s - have entered the Top 10.
+However, from March 2016 onwards, we have been including car insurance policies focused on older drivers, meaning that Age UK,Saga, and RIAS - all of whom focus on the Over 50s - have entered the Top 10.
 As a result, M&S Car Insurance, The AA, and Sheila's Wheels have all dropped out despite continuing to receive high scores from Which? and 5 stars from Defaqto.

 If you would like more information on the individual providers, have a look at our detailed reviews at the bottom of the page.
 Meanwhile, this article will focus on explaining why cheapest isn’t always best when it comes to car insurance, and what you should look out for when choosing an insurer.